parminderunited/GBRDocs/tutorials/adding-liquidity-on-pcs.md

 ·        You should be connected to Binance smart chain RPC. \([Tutorial link](https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain)\)

-·        BNB and FAKT should be on Binance smart chain network.
-To learn how to bridge them from Medifakt network to BSC using Fuseswap this [tutorial](https://docs.medifakt.network/the-fuse-chain/token-bridges/transfer-fuse-using-bridge-on-fuseswap).
+·        BNB and GBR should be on Binance smart chain network.
+To learn how to bridge them from GBR20 network to BSC using Fuseswap this [tutorial](https://docs.gbrscan.com/the-fuse-chain/token-bridges/transfer-fuse-using-bridge-on-fuseswap).

 {% hint style="info" %}
 Note: Make sure you know about [impermanent loss](https://academy.binance.com/en/articles/impermanent-loss-explained) before adding liquidity to a pool.